Atom Interferometric Imaging of Differential Potentials Using an Atom Laser

 Such a sequence can be used to cancel the effects of constant differential potentials and to produce contour lines of the gradient along the direction of motion.
-For the data of \cref{fig:spinechoa}, a pulse spacing $t_\mathrm{wait}$ of \SI{1504}{\micro s} between the two pulses of a Ramsey sequence was used, with each $\pi/2$-pulse lasting \SI{53}{\micro s} and connecting the $\ket{2,0}$ and $\ket{1,0}$ states.
+For \cref{fig:spinechoa}, a pulse spacing $t_\mathrm{wait}$ of \SI{1504}{\micro s} between the two pulses of a Ramsey sequence was used, with each $\pi/2$ pulse lasting \SI{53}{\micro s} and connecting the $\ket{2,0}$ and $\ket{1,0}$ states.
 The corresponding spin-echo sequence shown in \cref{fig:spinechob} was chosen to have the same total length of the sequence between the Ramsey pulses.
-A comparison of the two panels in \cref{fig:spinecho} shows that over a significant region in the upper part of the atom laser, the spin-echo sequence is able to suppress the appearance of the horizontal stripes caused by the weak magnetic gradient, while providing imaging of the gradient of the dipole potential along the vertical direction.
-The oval-shaped features in the center of \cref{fig:spinechob} are a consequence of an inefficiency of the $\pi$-pulse in the center of the potential where light-shifts are significant.
-Similarly, the cancellation of the horizontal stripe pattern near the bottom of the image is incomplete as the $\pi$-pulse is slightly shifted out of resonance here.
-In principle, these issues could be mitigated by applying shorter pulses with larger linewidths provided sufficient microwave power is available.
-This example demonstrates the capabilities of suitably chosen pulse sequences to enhance or modify the imaging contrast of desired features in the atom interferometric images.
+The two panels in \cref{fig:spinecho} show that, over a significant region in the upper part of the atom laser, the spin-echo sequence suppresses the horizontal stripes caused by the weak magnetic gradient, while imaging the gradient of the dipole potential along the vertical direction.
+The oval-shaped features in the center of \cref{fig:spinechob} are a consequence of an inefficiency of the $\pi$ pulse in the center of the potential where light shifts are significant.
+Similarly, the cancellation of the horizontal stripe pattern near the bottom of the image is incomplete as the $\pi$ pulse is slightly shifted out of resonance here.
+In principle, these issues could be mitigated if sufficient microwave power is available by applying shorter pulses with larger linewidths.
+This demonstrates the capabilities of suitably chosen pulse sequences to enhance or modify the imaging contrast of desired features.